-20.2.2 irq_affinity
+20.2.0.2 enable_irq_affinity

-By default, this parameter is on.
+By default, this parameter is OFF.
 In the normal case on an SMP system, we would like network traffic to remain local to a single CPU.
-This helps to keep the processor cache warm and minimizes the impact of context switches.
-This is especially helpful when an SMP system has more than one network interface and ideal when the number of interfaces equals the number of CPUs.
+This helps to keep the processor cache warm, and minimizes the impact of context switches.
+This is especially helpful when an SMP system has more than one network interface, and ideal when the number of interfaces equals the number of CPUs.

-If you have an SMP platform with a single fast interface such as 10GB Ethernet and more than two CPUs, you may see performance improve by turning this parameter off.
-As always, you should test to compare the impact.
+If you have an SMP platform with a single fast interface such as 10 GB Ethernet and more than 2 CPUs, you may see improved performance by turning this parameter to OFF.
+You should, as always, test to compare the performance impact.

-20.3 Options for Formatting the MDT and OSTs
+20.3 Options to Format MDT and OST File Systems

 The backing file systems on an MDT and OSTs are independent of one another, so the formatting parameters for them should not be same.
-The size of the MDS backing file system depends solely on how many inodes you want in the total Lustre file system.
-It is not related to the size of the aggregate OST space.
+Sizing the MDT depends solely on how many inodes you want in the entire Lustre file system.
+This is not related to the size of the aggregate OST space.